Skip to main content

 Construction Activities

+To accommodate freeway improvements, a retaining and sound wall are being constructed adjacent to the Kenyon Pointe and El Paseo communities.
 Construction generally occurs on weekdays, Monday through Friday, between 6 a.m. and 4 p.m.
 However, some night and weekend work may be required.
-Construction crews will access the work areas from the freeway side.
+Construction crews are accessing the work areas from the freeway side.

 /media/2bbj2o0b/mcfadden-avenue-retaining-wall-sound-wall.jpg